What is Wealth Maximization?

 - The objectives laid in such a technique are not clear.

 Wealth maximization has both merits and demerits attached to it.
-It is a very important factor though for every investor before one invests in a company.
-They bring about happiness in the form of generating good return to its shareholders and shareholders also tend to invest more in such companies which may be required for its expansion or growth.
+It is a very important factor for every investor before one invests in a company.
+They bring about happiness by generating good returns to their shareholders, and they tend to invest more in such companies, which may be required for their expansion or growth.

-This has been a guide to what is Wealth Maximization and its meaning.
+This has been a guide to wealth maximization and its meaning.
 Here we discuss an example of wealth maximization along with advantages and disadvantages.
 You can learn more about from the following articles –